goatshriek/stumpless/README.md

  * log to [lots of things](#what-can-it-log-to) like Splunk, rsyslog, journald, the Windows Event Log, sqlite, and more!
  * structured and unstructured logging to suit your needs
- * builds on Linux, Windows, Mac, MinGW, MSYS2, Cygwin, DOS, and more
+ * builds on Linux, Windows, Mac, FreeBSD, MinGW, MSYS2, Cygwin, DOS, and more!
  * thread safe
  * can be adjusted or removed during compilation for zero runtime cost
  * localized for multiple languages :albania: :brazil: :bulgaria: :cn: